stakater-archive/StakaterCloudDocs-Archived/content/sre/local-development/tilt/step-by-step-guide.md

 9) Add `tilt_options.json` file to your application

-Should be created locally by everyone in base directory and it should have following content as per the user
+Should be created locally by everyone in base directory and it should have following content as per the user.
+User email in `allow_k8s_contexts` should be same email that is allowed to use tilt in gitOps-config.

 ```json
 {